schibsted/spid-tech-docs/resources/articles/mixpanel/events-tracked.md

 :body

-SPiD will automatically add some profile data to events.
+SchAcc will automatically add some profile data to events.
 This keeps profile data in events from going stale.

-Properties added by SPiD to all events:
+Properties added by SchAcc to all events:

 - Version (Platform version)
 - Revision (Platform revision)
-- SPiD ID (The SPiD user id)
+- SchAcc ID (The SchAcc user id)
 - Client (Client alias/name, not client id)
 - ip (User's ip in order for Mixpanel to derive country, city, etc)
 - User agent (Not used by Mixpanel on server side requests, but we send it anyway)